Greenhouse gas concentrations

 Global annual concentrations

-The global estimate is based on measurements from a subset of network sites.
-Only sites where samples are predominantly of well-mixed marine boundary layer (MBL) air representative of a large volume of the atmosphere are considered.
+The global annual concentration estimate is based on measurements from a subset of network sites.
+This estimation only includes sites where samples are predominantly of well-mixed marine boundary layer (MBL) air representative of a large volume of the atmosphere are considered.
 Measurements from sites close to anthropogenic and natural sources and sinks are excluded from the global estimate.

 Global averages are constructed by first fitting a smoothed curve as a function of time to each site, and then the smoothed value for each site is plotted as a function of latitude for 48 equal time steps per year.
 A global average is calculated from the latitude plot at each time step.
 For more details on the methodology used, please consult National Oceanic and Atmospheric Administration's Global Monitoring Laboratory website.